HenrikBengtsson/parallelly/revdep/problems.md

 ## In both

+*   checking installed package size ...
+NOTE
+    ```
+      installed size is  5.1Mb
+      sub-directories of 1Mb or more:
+        data   4.0Mb
+    ```

 *   checking R code for possible problems ...
 NOTE
     ```
     .glmbreak: no visible global function definition for ‘glm’